nicholasjackson/slack-bot-lex-lambda/README.md

 The tests are not comprehensive however and are intended to show how unit tests can be leveraged to cover the inability to run the application code locally with AWS Lambda.

 ## Deploying
-Set the following environment variables:
+Set the following environment variables I recommend using direnv [https://direnv.net](https://direnv.net):

 | Variable | Description |
 | -------- | ----------- |